CM Requirements & FAQs

 Application Deadline: The exam is given annually.
 The application and examination fee must be received by March 1st of the year a diplomate wishes to take the certification maintenance exam.
 Under exceptional circumstances, applications received by March 15th may be accepted although an additional late fee of $250 will be assessed.

-Appeals Procedure: A candidate who fails a certification maintenance examination may request that the examination score be recalculated to determine whether clerical errors were made at the time of grading.
+Appeals Procedure: A candidate who fails a certification examination may request that the examination score be recalculated to determine whether mathematical errors were made at the time of grading.
 Such requests must be made in writing within thirty (30) days of the date of mailing of the results of the examination to the candidate.
-Members of the Credentials Committee will recalculate the candidate’s score and report the results to the Board for its action.
-The report of the Credentials Committee will be considered final and a second recalculation will not be considered.
-An appropriate administrative fee will be charged for the review.
+Members of the Test Construction Committee will recalculate the candidate’s score and report the results to the Board for its action.
+The report of the Test Construction Committee will be considered final and a second recalculation will not be considered.
+A $500 administration fee will be charged for the review.
+A request for the reinterpretation of a candidate’s responses and rescoring of the examination will not be considered.
+Regrading of individual answers will not be performed.

 ABOMP Policy on Rights and Responsibilities of Test Takers